Displaying The New Zealand AIDS Memorial Quilt

 Now that The Quilt is housed at Te Papa in Wellington, most of the following is for historical information only.

 The Quilt is normally displayed by request and is usually a Public Display or a school visit, although other more specialised visits can be arranged.
-When displayed, it is normally accompanied by a representative of The Quilt or the New Zealand AIDS Foundation who is familiar with The Quilt.
+When displayed, it is normally accompanied by a representative of The Quilt or Burnett Foundation Aotearoa who is familiar with The Quilt.

 This page tells you most of the information you need to be able to host a display of the New Zealand AIDS Memorial Quilt, from the planning stage through to the steps of an unfolding ceremony (and other ceremonies), along with other protocols related to The Quilt.